taylanpince/diablo-loot-generator/README.md

 # Diablo Loot Generator
 Basic weapon and armor loot name generator, based on Diablo II data.
 Converts original tab-delimited files from the game and parses them to generate randomized loot object names, along with stats.

+Has no dependencies.
+To run:

+`python prepare_database.py`

 Results look something like this:

 ```
 Coral Polished Wand of Raise Skeletons